 BTEC Level 3 QCF 90-credit Diploma BTEC Level 3 RQF National Foundation Diploma

 BTEC Level 3 QCF Diploma or BTEC Level 3 RQF National Diploma.

 Entry equivalences can also be viewed in the online prospectus at http://www.ulster.ac.uk/apply/entrance-requirements/equivalence

 English and Mathematics at Grade H6 or above (Higher Level) or Grade O4 or above (Ordinary Level) if not sitting at Higher Level is also required.

 The Scottish Highers requirement for this course is BBBCC.
 All subject areas considered.

 English and Maths required at Standard Grade 1, 2 or 3.

 The Scottish Advanced Highers requirement for this course is CCC.
 All subject areas considered.

-Overall International Baccalaureate Diploma requirement for this course is a minimum of 26 points to include 13 at Higher Level.
-Grade 4 in Mathematics and English Language also required in overall profile.
+Overall International Baccalaureate Diploma requirement is minimum of 26 points (13 at Higher Level)

 Access to Higher Education (HE)